TeamHG-Memex/domain-discovery-crawler/README.rst

 Crawled items will be written in CDR format to the local ``./out`` folder, one ``items_[0-n].jl`` file for each spider worker.

-The number of spider workers in ``docker-compose.yml`` must match ``SPIDER_FEED_PARTITIONS`` in ``dd_crawler.frontera.common_settings``.

-TODO:

-- expose broker and sql database (to allow connection from external machines)
-- add or generate an "external" docker-compose
-- do something with numbers of spider and strategy workers